USCbiostats/PM566/website/content/assignment/03-lab.md

 - Step through the EDA “checklist” presented in the class slides
 - Practice making exploratory graphs

+As you do this, think about what questions you would like to ask regarding this data.
+What would you ask a collaborator who was more familiar with it?

 # Lab Description

 We will work with the meteorological data presented in lecture.
 Recall the dataset consists of weather station readings in the continental US.